 2. Injunctions are easily granted based on any facts

 However, if a pattern of behavior can be established, the Court maybe willing to hear about incidents that happened in the past.
-It is important to talk to an attorney who can talk you through whether or not we can establish sufficient facts and increase your likelihood of gaining a temporary restraining order (TRO).
-As we’ve written about before, see here, having an attorney by your side during the injunction process can increase your chances of obtaining protection.
+It is important to talk to an experienced Jacksonville family law attorney who can talk you through whether or not we can establish sufficient facts and increase your likelihood of gaining a temporary restraining order (TRO).
+Having an attorney by your side during the injunction process can increase your chances of obtaining protection.

 As you can see, ending a marriage or any significant relationship can be difficult and sometimes have religious complications; they always have emotional and financial complications.
 As we tell clients, every person and every marriage is different so therefore, every divorce is different.
 If you are in a situation where you think you need objective advice relating to divorce, injunctions, alimony or any other family law matter, please reach out to an attorney and take the time to ask the questions that keep you up at night.
-A 10 minute phone call with an experienced attorney can yield more advice than an afternoon of independent internet searching.
+A 10-minute phone call with an experienced attorney can yield more advice than an afternoon of independent internet searching.